bellbind/bellbind.github.io-hugo/content/post/2017/07/compare-wasm.md

 But the "asmjs" command does not accept bynarien's accpetable asm.js files (only accpets commonsjs module style files which rejected by binaryen's "asm2wasm" command).

-I made a little modification for accpeting non cjs module style as:
+I made a little modification for accepting non cjs module style:

 - https://github.com/bellbind/asm.js